allen-michael-tan/Kinematic-clock/README.md

 ## 3D Design

 Before fabrication, all components were modelled in Autodesk Inventor Professional.
-The .ipt files can be found [here](https://github.com/allen-michael-tan/Kinematic-clock/tree/main/Inventor%20files)
+The inventor files can be found [here](https://github.com/allen-michael-tan/Kinematic-clock/tree/main/Inventor%20files)

 In this design, each digit will be represented using 6 individual smaller clocks, 24 clocks were needed to display 4 digits.
 The colour scheme used in the design is black and white.